-- 3 Select a calibration intent (non-EFI wide-format printers only). - Proof-Automatically calculates the ink limitation, based on the offset color gamut (coated paper). - Photo or production-Automatically calculates the best saturation value for the largest possible color gamut by adding light ink earlier and in greater amounts in the full-tone areas. - 4 Type a name for the calibration file (optional).
+- 3 Select a calibration intent (standard calibration only). - Proof-Automatically calculates the ink limitation, based on the offset color gamut (coated paper). - Photo or production-Automatically calculates the best saturation value for the largest possible color gamut by adding light ink earlier and in greater amounts in the full-tone areas. - 4 Type a name for the calibration file (optional).